Information for prospective students from abroad

 Accident insurance

-Students are insured against accidents during study-related activities at the University of Applied Sciences and on the way there.
-The insurance applies, for example, to accidents that occur when attending lectures or university facilities (such as the university library), on excursions or during university sports.
+Students are insured against accidents during study-related activities at the University of applied sciences and on the way there.
+The insurance applies, for example, to accidents that occur while attending lectures or university facilities (such as the university library), on excursions or during university sports.

 If you have an accident, you can find the relevant accident report forms and further information here.